Hellession/ImprovedWaterWheel/README.md

 Improved Water Wheel mod is licensed under **[GNU Lesser General Public License version 3](https://www.gnu.org/licenses/lgpl-3.0.txt)** (shortened to **LGPLv3**).
 You are free to do anything you want, as long as it falls under the terms of this license.

+Even though this mod is open-source, due to the nature of Town of Salem modding, I will not be providing any support on how to do so (except explain how my mods work).
+You're on your own.

 # Settings
 ## oddsMode
 **Default: `2`**